ewowi/StarDocs/docs/SysMod/SysModModel.md

 ## SysMod Model

-All StarMod variables are stored in model.json
+All StarBase variables are stored in model.json

 * Press SaveModel to store the variables
 * Alternatively, press Save in the header